besnoi/lovely-imgui/README.md

 ## Documentation

 Documentation will be live very soon once the alpha version is released!
+Curious souls can study the [examples](https://github.com/YoungNeer/lovely-imgui/tree/examples) to learn how the library works!

 ## Contribution